alphagov/notifications-admin/docs/index.md

 <h2 id="integrate_Notify">Integrate the GOV.UK Notify API into your service</h2>

-If you code in one of the languages listed below, you can use a client library provided by GOV.UK Notify to intergrate the GOV.UK Notify API into your service:
+If you code in one of the languages listed below, you can use a client library provided by GOV.UK Notify to integrate the GOV.UK Notify API into your service:

 Language | Library